saltedpea/Internship-01/README.md

 # py-basics
-this is sample file on ver basic concepts of python pushed using gitbash
+this is sample file on very basic concepts of python pushed using gitbash